-In 2018, the federal Greenhouse Gas Pollution Pricing Act come into effect in Canada.
+In 2018, the federal Greenhouse Gas Pollution Pricing Act came into effect in Canada.
 The Act implements a federal benchmark carbon pollution pricing system applied to fuel and combustible waste.
 The federal tax rate was \$10/tonne CO2e in 2018 and increases \$10/tonne annually to \$50/tonne in 2022.
 This federal backstop pricing impacts provincial jurisdictions that do not have an equivalent pricing system in place.
-On April 1, 2019 in the Province of Saskatchewan and on January 1, 2020 in the Province of Alberta the federal backstop program took effect.
+On April 1, 2019 in the Province of Saskatchewan and on January 1, 2020 in the Province of Alberta federal backstop programs took effect.

 Both provinces have subsequently obtained federal equivalency for Output Based Performance Standard programs which limit the direct financial exposure to the federal fuel tax.
 In Saskatchewan, the Output Based Performance System achieved federal equivalency in the fall of 2019.
 Baytex has registered its operated facilities as an aggregate in the OBPS program.
 The province of Alberta has also achieved federal equivalency for its Technology Innovation and Emission Reduction Regulations and Baytex has registered its producing oil and gas sites as an aggregate facility.
 However, these programs have compliance costs associated when performance standards relative to an emissions benchmark cannot be fully met.
-In 2020, compliance costs associated with aggregated covered facilities will apply and are estimated at \$1 million.
+Registering our facilities in performance standards has limited the financial exposure to \$1 million in 2020.